-Despite recent improvements, unemployment locally remains somewhat high compared to that of the state.
+Despite recent significant improvements, unemployment locally remains somewhat high compared to that of the state.
 The City was also deeply affected by the home mortgage foreclosure crisis.
-However, the local housing market recently has begun to show signs of price increases.
-Calendar 2015 represented the third straight year of double digit percentage sales price increases for single family homes.
-For the condominium market, the improvement is real but not as dramatic.
+However, the local housing market recently has shown healthy price increases.
+Calendar 2017 represented the fourth straight year of double digit percentage sales price increases for single-family homes.
+In calendar 2018, that increase moderated a bit but was still over 8.5%.
+Similar trends have been seen in the multi-family market.
+For the condominium market, the improvement has been real but not as dramatic; a 7.1 % increase was seen in the latest valuation.

-The City's overall assessed value increased substantially in FY 2016, by more than \$641 million, or nearly 12 %.
-Significant growth occurred in both residential values and personal property valuations.
 The Trinity Financial Corp. has completed the redevelopment of an entire City block in the downtown area, comprised of mixed use residential housing, commercial space, and parking.
-The project blends private risk capital, both debt and equity, with public financing, including some City land for parking and a \$4 million state grant for phase I and further state funding to come for phase II.
-When both phases have been completed, the project will have cost \$100 million, which represents the largest investment in downtown Brockton in memory.
+The project blends private risk capital, both debt and equity, with public financing, including some City land for parking and a \$4 million state grant for phase I. For Phase II, further state funding as a grant for parking in the amount of \$10 million has been achieved and appropriated, accompanied by a \$2.0 million city borrowing authorization.
+The specific plans for this portion are being drafted, but have not yet been completed.
+When both phases have been completed, the project will have cost about \$100 million, which represents the largest investment in downtown Brockton in memory.
 Most of the residential apartments already have been leased.
-A long vacant downtown parcel nearby was developed as a supermarket for nearly \$20 million, also with a tax increment financing agreement.
+In addition, a long vacant downtown parcel nearby was developed as a supermarket for nearly \$20 million, also with a tax increment financing agreement.
 In July 2015, the city council approved a District Improvement Financing District for the downtown area.
-Plans for this district are in the preliminary stages of development.
+Plans for this district are in the preliminary stages of development, with the Phases I and II referenced above expected to be strong drivers.

-In addition, two major developments may be on the horizon.
-The Mayor reached an agreement with the proponents of a gas fired electric generating plant which, when and if finally permitted and built, would add about \$3.5 million per year in PILOT payments and \$0.5 million per year for purchasing of cooling water.
-However, the validity of that settlement was challenged by city council in court over the issue of the mayor's authority to grant the cooling water sale.
-This case is pending.
-In addition, a \$650 million casino project has been proposed for the City.
-It was approved as required by the voters.
-Award of the license is in the hands the Massachusetts Gaming Commission, which has expressed concern over the potential impact of an Indian gaming facility just south of Brockton in the city of Taunton.
-That facility is facing challenges in court.
-If the Brockton facility is approved by the Commission, it would add \$10 million per year in PILOT payments, absent the Indian facility.
-If the Indian facility is constructed, that \$10 million would be reduced to \$6 million.
-The Commission's decision is pending.
+However, two major developments hoped to be on the horizon have suffered setbacks.
+The Mayor reached an agreement with the proponents of a gas fired electric generating plant which, when and if finally permitted and built, would have added about \$3.5 million per year in PILOT payments and \$0.5 million per year for purchasing of cooling water.
+However, the project was controversial politically, and the validity of that settlement was challenged by city council in court over the issue of the mayor's authority to grant the cooling water sale.
+In the meantime, project's bid for electricity sale through the ISO was too high and not selected.
+Then, the project ownership was changed, and so the proponents failed to bid on the latest ISO auction.
+Moreover, the issuance of an air quality permit has been appealed.
+Those factors required the state's energy facility siting board to temporarily extend the period to begin construction under its award.
+At this writing, whether or not the project will be constructed appears to be in question.
+In addition, a proposed casino which had been approved as required by the voters, failed to receive the necessary license from the Massachusetts Gaming Commission, which expressed concern over the potential impact of an Indian gaming facility just south of Brockton in the city of Taunton.